 Chinchillas are crepuscular.

-This makes it completely natural for a chinchilla to be lazy and sleepy during the day and wide awake and ready to jump all over the cage early in the morning and in the evenings.
+This makes it completely natural for a chinchilla to be lazy and sleepy during the day.

 If you take a few precautions ahead of time and make a few small adjustments, your chinchilla climbing all over the cage shouldn’t bother you by any means.